LOVE TO BE NEEDED, OR NEED TO BE LOVED?

 of emotional development.
 If you are truly seeking an authentic and

-someone who's not, because he/she isn't a 'match' for your fundamental
+who's not, because he/she isn't a 'match' for your fundamental needs

-romantic life that consistently feels disappointing, lacking and/or
+pattern in your romantic life that consistently feels lacking,

-painful, you might ask yourself why you're attracted to this type
+disappointing and/or painful, you might ask yourself why you're attracted

-of individual.
-More importantly, try to discern the feelings or fears
+to this type of individual.
+More importantly, try to discern the feelings

 This is my keystone piece, from

 which nearly all other material on this site emanates.
 It was originally

 conceived and written for psychotherapists.
 More on core injury can